ReWeda/parseHMMER/README.md

 If you are interested in using parsHMMER but the parsing method for your problem hasn't been implemented yet, please, contact me.

-For problems, dubts and error please, contact me
+For problems, doubts and error please, contact me

 contact : davide.baldazzi8@unibo.it